 ![]() |

-My research group investigates the biological basis of cognitive function in the normal and diseased brain.
-We work with animal models, combining the analysis of behavior with functional and comparative neuroanatomy, stereotactic lesions, and – in collaboration with other labs – molecular genetic approaches.
-We also investigate the influence of genetic variation, age, environment and life style on cognitive function and the underlying brain circuitry. |
+My researcdh group is no longer active.
+We investigated the biological basis of cognitive function in the normal and diseased brain.
+We worked with animal models, combining the analysis of behavior with functional and comparative neuroanatomy, stereotactic lesions, and – in collaboration with other labs – molecular genetic approaches.
+We also investigated the influence of genetic variation, age, environment and life style on cognitive function and the underlying brain circuitry. |

 ![]() ![]() ![]() ![]() ![]() ![]() ![]() |